- Graduate Program

 University of Washington Immunology

-The Department of Immunology is a basic science department located in the School of Medicine at the University of Washington in Seattle, Washington.
-The faculty engage in teaching and conduct research on the development and function of the immune system.
-Understanding the immune system’s role in defense against infection and cancer and in autoimmune disease is the basis for new therapies for many diseases.
+The Department of Immunology is a basic science department within the University of Washington, School of Medicine located in Seattle.
+Our faculty engage in teaching and conduct research on the development and function of the immune system.
 The department provides a dynamic research environment for immunological discovery and a superb training environment for the next generation of biomedical scientists.